 A third group of drugs (such as LSD and magic mushrooms and to a lesser extent cannabis and ecstasy) have a hallucinogenic effect.
 This means they tend to alter the way the user feels, sees, hears, tastes or smells.

 Sedative drugs like alcohol and heroin can lead to fatal overdose if a lot is taken.
-They can also affect co-ordination making accidents more likely.
-Use of sedatives can also lead to physical dependence and withdrawal symptoms while others drugs like cannabis cannot.
+They can also affect coordination making accidents more likely.
+Use of sedatives can also lead to physical dependence and withdrawal symptoms while other drugs like cannabis cannot.

 Stimulant drugs can produce anxiety or panic attacks particularly if taken in large quantities.
 They can be particularly dangerous for people who have heart or blood pressure problems.